MY TOKYO 2020 OLYMPICS EXPERIENCE

 They are more than for our entertainment.
 I think this time, the athletes are solely rooting for themselves.
 They focus on their goals and rely on their strength.

-In these two weeks, I never missed a day to watch any sports I could have the chance to watch.
+During these two weeks, I never missed a day watching any sports I could have the chance to watch.
 I also cheered for the Philippines.
 That is another contribution of mine.
-Our country got medals, and I am very proud to be A FILIPINO.
+Our country got medals, and I am proud to be A FILIPINO.

 Furthermore, I watched them all with excitement, nervousness, sadness, and happiness.